 The Guy That Looked Like Zach Morris from Saved By The Bell

 After a good chug of soju, my friend and I ran down to the beach and joined the festivities.
 By this point, the bonfire had turned into sandy marshmallows and panties strewn across the beach.
-I had two choices at this point: turn around and head back to the pension for BBQ or throw my clothes off for a night of debauchery and regrets.
+At this point, I had two choices: turn around and head back to the pension for BBQ or throw my clothes off for a night of debauchery and regrets.
 Obviously, I chose the latter of the two.
 I may run my mouth, but I’m actually fairly conservative, so my bra and panties remained.
 Sorry to disappoint.

 It was a fun and memorable evening.
 Two partially dressed strangers, frenching in the ocean, staying up until the wee hours of the night, and then mysteriously vanishing; it was romantic.
 That is until we met up a second time.
-Apparently, his group had befriended mine, and next thing you know we were standing in a bar a week later, fully clothed.
+Apparently, his group had befriended mine, and next thing you know, we were standing in a bar a week later, fully clothed.
 We tried the dating thing, but it didn’t work out.
-He stayed over one night and felt the need to relentlessly harass me about my bedtime skin regimen, so I ghosted him.
+He stayed overnight and felt the need to harass me about my bedtime skin regimen relentlessly, so I ghosted him.
 I take great pride in my youthful skin, and if you don’t respect my effort, you know where the door is.

 I hope you’re well, Cash.
 My skin is still great by the way.